bottkars/pks-jump-azure/docs/cnbp.md

 this will do several things:

-- it will download all new layers for the default builder stack
+- download all new layers for the default builder stack
+- download the run layer for the runtime

 ![image](https://user-images.githubusercontent.com/8255007/60766293-f7453000-a0a7-11e9-9856-775e0cf5c0bd.png)

-- will download the run layer for the runtime

 then, the build process starts. first, the 'Detector' will be executed to identify the runtime(s) to be used